Haemanthus albiflos Jacq.

 Paint Brush, White Paint Brush, White Blood Lily, Shaving Brush Plant, Dappled Snowbrush

 Diacles ciliaris, Diacles pubescens, Haemanthus albomaculatus, Haemanthus intermedius, Haemanthus leucanthus, Haemanthus pubescens, Haemanthus virescens, Haemanthus virescens f. albiflos

-Haemanthus albiflos is an evergreen to semi-evergreen, bulbous plant up to 12 inches (30 cm) tall when in flower.
-The thickset, succulent, strap-like leaves vary in color from light to dark grayish-green and often have a lovely rosy-pink glow and a layer of fine, yellow dots, especially when young.
-They are up to 16 inches (40 cm) long and up to 4.4 inches (11 cm) wide.
-The flowers are small, white, in dense umbels and followed by a cluster of large, red berries.
+Haemanthus albiflos is an evergreen to semi-evergreen bulbous plant with thickset fleshy strap-like leaves that vary in color from light to dark grayish-green.
+It is up to 12 inches (30 cm) tall when in flower.
+The leaves often have a lovely rosy-pink glow and a layer of fine yellow dots, especially when young.
+They are up to 16 inches (40 cm) long and 4.4 inches (11 cm) wide.
+Flowers are small, white, appear in dense umbels, followed by a cluster of large red berries.